sirstudly/SpotifyWebJukebox/readme.md

 - `YOUR_CLIENT_ID` by your Client ID available on your app's panel,
 - `YOUR_CLIENT_SECRET` by your `Client Secret` available by clicking on the `Show Client Secret` button situated on the same webpage as your client ID,
 - `REDIRECT_URI` by your redirect URL to handle the exchange of a Spotify access code to an access token.
 Note: You'll also need to add this redirect URL to your App in your [Spotify Dashboard](https://developer.spotify.com/dashboard).
 - `PREFERRED_DEVICE_ID` by your preferred Spotify device ID to resume playback to if nothing is playing.
 Some devices don't support this.
+Use the ``/get-devices`` endpoint to find your device ID.
 - `SHOW_PLAYBACK_CONTROLS` set to `true` to show play/pause/skip track buttons overlay

 Let's go back on our app's panel.
-You need to declare the URL where the `token.php` page is located, for a local hosting it would be in most cases `http://localhost/token.php`.
-Click on the green `Edit settings` button situated on the top of the page, then in the `Redirect URIs` text field, indicate yours. ***ATTENTION***: what you typed should **IMPERATIVELY** be the same as what you wrote in the two precedent files!
+You need to declare the URL where Spotify will redirect after initial authentication.
+For a local hosting it would be in most cases `http://localhost:3000/spotify`.
+Click on the green `Edit settings` button situated on the top of the page, then in the `Redirect URIs` text field, indicate yours. ***ATTENTION***: what you typed should **IMPERATIVELY** be the same as what you wrote above!
 Then click on the `SAVE` button on the very bottom of the form.
 Your app is declared and ready to use!

 Upon startup, we'll need to get the initial access/refresh tokens from Spotify.
-We'll also need a web-based token so we can register for change events.
+We'll also need an elevated web-based token so we can register for change events.
 You'll be redirected first to the Spotify consent page where you'll be requested to login to your Spotify account.
-Once that is complete, there will be a following step to grab the session cookies for the web player.
+Once that is complete, there will be a following step to grab the session cookie for the web player.
 Instructions are on the page.

 ## **Credits**
 This project is directly forked from [NowPlaying for Spotify by Busybox11](https://github.com/busybox11/NowPlaying-for-Spotify)